zebrunner/appium/README.md

 </p>

-> Follow installation and configuration guide in [MCloud](https://github.com/zebrunner/mcloud) to reuse this image effectively.
+> Follow the installation and configuration guide in [MCloud](https://github.com/zebrunner/mcloud) to reuse this image effectively.

 ## Documentation and free support
 * [Zebrunner PRO](https://zebrunner.com)